Savannah (actress): Personal life

 In a video interview for Vivid, Wilsey stated that the first time she saw "erotic material" was when she was "snooping through her parents' things" and found some magazines when she was 11 years old.
-She later stated that she used to watch porn videos with her boyfriend on his tour bus (presumably referring to Gregg Allman).
+She later stated that she used to watch porn videos with her boyfriend on his tour bus.

 Wilsey became involved in a long-term relationship with fellow pornographic actress Jeanna Fine, with whom she later claimed to have fallen deeply in love.
 In a 1999 interview, following the airing of the E!
 True Hollywood Story about Wilsey's life and death, Fine commented: "We had an ongoing, on-again, off-again, volatile, loving relationship.
 At that time, I was having a lot of problems myself.
 Between [male porn actor] Sikki Nixx and Savannah pushing and pulling, I pretty much at one point ran away from them both.
 I couldn't take it any longer.
 But I feel I left her behind when she needed me most.
 It's very sad."

-Savannah also had relationships with singer Billy Idol, Mötley Crüe member Vince Neil, Van Halen frontman David Lee Roth, bassist Billy Sheehan who was in Roth's solo band, comedian Pauly Shore, guitarist Slash, and actor Mark Wahlberg, According to an interview with Adult Video News, Wilsey stated: "I love sex, and I love sex with rockers more than anything else."
+Savannah also had relationships with singer Billy Idol, Mötley Crüe member Vince Neil, Van Halen frontman David Lee Roth, bassist Billy Sheehan who was in Roth's solo band, comedian Pauly Shore, Guns N' Roses guitarist Slash, and actor Mark Wahlberg.
+According to an interview with Adult Video News, Wilsey stated: "I love sex, and I love sex with rockers more than anything else."